tenforwardconsulting/subspace/README.md

 This is a description of all the roles that are included by installing subspace, along with their configuration.

+## alienvault

+Fixes CVEs on remote servers by installing updated versions of packages depending on the operating system version.

+Each CVE fix is tagged by the CVE name so updates can be targeted to a specific vulnerability.

+Variables: None

 ## apache

 The most important file for an apache install is the "project.conf" file that gets created in `sites-available` and symlinked to `sites-enabled`.
 This is generated in a sensible way, but if you want to customize it you can do so by setting this variable to anything other than "project.conf":